kubernetes/website/content/en/docs/tasks/debug/debug-application/debug-running-pod.md

 Currently the only Condition associated with a Pod is the binary Ready condition, which indicates that the pod is able to service requests and should be added to the load balancing pools of all matching services.

 Lastly, you see a log of recent events related to your Pod.
-The system compresses multiple identical events by indicating the first and last time it was seen and the number of times it was seen.
-"From" indicates the component that is logging the event, "SubobjectPath" tells you which object (e.g. container within the pod) is being referred to, and "Reason" and "Message" tell you what happened.
+"From" indicates the component that is logging the event.
+"Reason" and "Message" tell you what happened.

 ## Example: debugging Pending Pods